EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 You can re-access your running JupyterLab via the **Connect to JupyterLab** on your session's [job card](../jobs.md#job-cards) on the [My Interactive Sessions](../jobs.md#my-interactive-sessions-page) page accessed via **My Interactive Sessions** (overlaid squares icon) on the menu bar.

 ![My Interactive Sessions menu button, an overlaid squares icon](../../../images/open-ondemand/my-interactive-sessions-button.png){: class="border-img center"} ***My Interactive Sessions** menu button*

 ---

+## App job name

+Within the job scheduler, and the [Active Jobs](./active-jobs.md) app, this app's jobs are named 'jupyter_app'.

+---